alumpish/Computer-Networks-Projects/CA1 - Socket Programming/README.md

 ### `Server`'s construction

 The constructor of server takes a config file address to read its initial information needed for the connection, and a `Timer&` to retrieve and change the system's time.
 The constructor's definition also contains logger's initialization and command setup.

-### Methods:
+Here's a brief description of `Server`'s methods:

 - `run`: This method waits for an event to occur.
 After that it checks what kind of event has occurred and decides which handler function to call.
 - `addHandler`: This method maps a path to its handler.